Gamma-ray burst: Classification

 The light curves of gamma-ray bursts are extremely diverse and complex.
 No two gamma-ray burst light curves are identical, with large variation observed in almost every property: the duration of observable emission can vary from milliseconds to tens of minutes, there can be a single peak or several individual subpulses, and individual peaks can be symmetric or with fast brightening and very slow fading.
 Some bursts are preceded by a "precursor" event, a weak burst that is then followed (after seconds to minutes of no emission at all) by the much more intense "true" bursting episode.
 The light curves of some events have extremely chaotic and complicated profiles with almost no discernible patterns.

 Although some light curves can be roughly reproduced using certain simplified models, little progress has been made in understanding the full diversity observed.
 Many classification schemes have been proposed, but these are often based solely on differences in the appearance of light curves and may not always reflect a true physical difference in the progenitors of the explosions.
-However, plots of the distribution of the observed duration for a large number of gamma-ray bursts show a clear bimodality, suggesting the existence of two separate populations: a "short" population with an average duration of about 0.3 seconds and a "long" population with an average duration of about 30 seconds.
+Plots of the distribution of the observed duration for a large number of gamma-ray bursts show a clear bimodality, suggesting the existence of two separate populations: a "short" population with an average duration of about 0.3 seconds and a "long" population with an average duration of about 30 seconds.
 Both distributions are very broad with a significant overlap region in which the identity of a given event is not clear from duration alone.
 Additional classes beyond this two-tiered system have been proposed on both observational and theoretical grounds.